GEOG 370 Quantitative Methods in Geography

 Distribution of class notes

 I do not consent to having notes from my class uploaded to the internet, including commercial note-selling websites such as StudySoup.
 Some companies target students and solicit course material acting as if they are working in coordination with colleges and universities, but that is not true for this class.
 This means that you do not have the right to provide your notes to anyone else or to make any commercial use of them without express prior permission from me.
-Unless you are a qualified disabled student, you do not have the right to record my lectures.
 Inappropriate use of notes may be in violation of the Blugold Conduct Code and sanctions will be pursued accordingly.